SignalK/specification/gitbook-docs/urls_etc.md

 If an alternate port is needed it SHOULD be an arbitrary high port in the range 49152&ndash;65535[[2]](#fn_2).

 ### URL Prefix
-Tihe Signal K applications start from the `/signalk` root.
+aTihe Signal K applications start from the `/signalk` root.
 This provides some protection against name collisions with other applications on the same server.
 Therefore the Signal K entry point will always be found by loading `http(s)://«host»:«port»/signalk`.